Kindly Myers Is A Bombshell In Emerald Green Lingerie

-Kindly Myers is back in lingerie on Instagram, and she delighted her 2 million fans with a smoking hot update.
+Kindly Myers is back in lingerie, and she delighted her 2 million Instagram fans with a smoking-hot update.
 The post was added to her feed on Wednesday morning, and it captured the babe in a sizzling two-piece set.

 In the image, the model appeared in the center of the frame as she sat down on a marble bench.
 The area behind her was decorated with matching marble tiles and a small window with a black pane.
 The outdoor space at her back boasted a fountain that was was constructed of funky blue and yellow tiles.
 A geotag in the update indicated that the Playboy stunner was in Dunmor, Kentucky.

 Kindly gathered a few locks of hair in her hand as she gazed at the ground.
-She hung one foot off of the bench and tucked the opposite leg toward her chest, using it as a rest for her elbow.
+She hung one foot off the bench and tucked the opposite leg toward her chest, using it as a rest for her elbow.
 She put her opposite hand near her modesty and arched her back slightly forward.
 Kindly rocked a skimpy lingerie set that did nothing but favors for her fit figure.

-The set boasted an emerald-green hue that complemented her fair skin to perfection.
+The set boasted an emerald green hue that complemented her fair skin to perfection.
 The cups were constructed of lace fabric that boasted a feminine design while the straps were black.
 The bra’s cups were outlined in the same color while the back was made of mesh fabric.
 The sexy cut of the bra treated Kindly’s eager audience to a generous view of her voluptuous chest and a tease of her taut tummy.

-The lower portion of the ensemble was just as hot and it was constructed of the same lace fabric.
+The lower portion of the ensemble was just as hot, and it was constructed of the same lace fabric.
 The sides were thick and covered a part of her midsection and hip while allowing her to show off her trim stems in their entirety.

-Kindly styled her long, blond locks with a middle part and her straight mane tumbled over her back and shoulder.
+Kindly styled her long, blond locks with a middle part, and her straight mane tumbled over her back and shoulder.
 In the caption of the image, she made sure to tag her entire glam team, including her makeup artist, and photographer.

 As of this writing, the image has been live on Kindly’s page for an hour, but it’s already been double-tapped over 5,000 times.
 More than 130 Instagrammers opted to leave comments for the model.